COLIN PETERSON'S TAKE ON TRAIN HORNS

 As Colin mentions in his article, nothing emphasizes an aggressive looking truck like a powerful train horn.
 After a quick search on Google you will find video after video of these extraordinary horns that will quickly put a smile on your face.
 Of course your typical train horn video includes someone getting scared, but that's not always the case.
 These systems also make for a great warning devices as well.

 Chances are if you're reading this, you've seen videos of people blasting their horns to get a reaction out of someone or something.
-What you don't always see are videos where train horns are being used as a safety device.
+What you don't see are all the videos where train horns are being used as a safety device/precaution.

 Has anyone ever pulled out in front of you?
 How about another driver wandering dangerously close in your lane on the highway?
 What about even just trying to get the attention of a driver that is dangerously distracted on their phone?
 At times your stock horn can get your point across but as many of us know they don't always get the job done.
 Now with the boost of a train horn you can make sure to get their attention no matter what the situation.